Background pattern

 Consult your doctor or pharmacist before using this medicine.

-Driving and operating machines
+Driving and using machines

-Sandoz Ibandronic Acid contains lactose and sodium
+Ibandronic Acid Sandoz contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to take Ibuprofen Sandoz
+3. How to take Ibandronic Acid Sandoz

 How to take the monthly tablet